 - I might keep an extra bag of shavings if I think I need to fluff up the bedding on a trip.

 - Hay nets.
 One of my “pet peeves” is for things to dangle and rattle in the trailer.
 If I don’t have a horse in all the stalls, the hay nets come down in the empty stalls when I travel.

 - Protective outer hoof boots, in case a shoe gets tossed or pulled on a trip.
 Or if it happens at home.
 This is also a good place to keep your shoe pulling tools, easy to access at home and with you on a trip.

 - Duct tape, zip ties, bailing twine.
 All can be stored in a few buckets or even in the door of the trailer.

 - Vice grips to pull the mats of the trailer.

 - Your Vet kit.
 Only pack this when you are traveling with your horses.
-At shows, I put it in the grooming area so that it’s close and out of extreme sun/heat/cold/etc. Also, some shows you will hike and hike and hike some more to get to the trailers.
+At shows, I put it in the grooming area so that it’s close and out of extreme sun/heat/cold/etc. Also, at some horse shows you will hike and hike and hike some more to get to the trailers.
 Not so good if you need your diaper stash pronto!
-The pharmaceutical in there can quickly overheat and become useless, also.
+The pharmaceuticals in there can quickly overheat and become useless, also.